ahuacate/radarr/README.md

 The scripted Easy Method uses our pre-built configuration files which includes everything except three key settings:

 *  Adding your NZB Usenet Indexer provider accounts which can be done by performing this step [2.03 (B) Configure Indexers](https://github.com/ahuacate/radarr/blob/master/README.md#203-configure-indexers)
-*  Updating your Deluge login pasword if you are not using the default (i.e pwd=deluge) [2.04 (A) Configure Download Client](https://github.com/ahuacate/radarr/blob/master/README.md#204-configure-download-clients)
+*  Updating Deluge access login username & password if you are not using the default credentials (i.e pwd=deluge) [2.04 (A) Configure Download Client](https://github.com/ahuacate/radarr/blob/master/README.md#204-configure-download-clients)
-*  Setting your Radarr login password which can be done by performing this step [2.06 Configure General](https://github.com/ahuacate/radarr/blob/master/README.md#206-configure-general); *and,*
+*  Updating Radarr to use a secure login username & password which can be done by performing this step [2.06 Configure General](https://github.com/ahuacate/radarr/blob/master/README.md#206-configure-general); *and,*

 Begin with the Proxmox web interface and go to `typhoon-01` > `115 (Radarr)` > `>_ Shell` and type the following:
 ```